-Term 32.
+Term 36.
 Refund Obligation

-The Recipient must refund any excess payments received from EERE, including any costs determined unallowable by the Contracting Officer.
-Upon the end of the project period (or the termination of the Award, if applicable), the Recipient must refund to EERE the difference between (1) the total payments received from EERE, and (2) the Federal share of the costs incurred.
+The recipient must refund any excess payments received from DOE, including any costs determined unallowable by the Grants Officer.
+At the end of the period of performance (or the termination of the award, if applicable), the recipient must refund to DOE the difference between (1) the total payments received from DOE, and (2) the federal share of the costs incurred.
+Refund obligations under this Term do not supersede the annual reconciliation or true up process if specified under the Indirect Cost Term.

-Term 33.
+Term 37.
 Allowable Costs

-EERE determines the allowability of costs through reference to 2 CFR part 200 as amended by 2 CFR part 910.
+DOE determines the allowability of costs in accordance with 2 CFR Part 200 as adopted and supplemented by 2 CFR Part 910.
 All project costs must be allowable, allocable, and reasonable.
-The Recipient must document and maintain records of all project costs, including, but not limited to, the costs paid by Federal funds, costs claimed by its subrecipients and project costs that the Recipient claims as cost sharing, including in-kind contributions.
-The Recipient is responsible for maintaining records adequate to demonstrate that costs claimed have been incurred, are reasonable, allowable and allocable, and comply with the cost principles.
-Upon request, the Recipient is required to provide such records to EERE.
+The recipient must document and maintain records of all project costs, including, but not limited to, the costs paid by federal funds, costs claimed by its subrecipients and project costs that the recipient claims as cost sharing, including in-kind contributions.
+The recipient is responsible for maintaining records adequate to demonstrate that costs claimed have been incurred, are reasonable, allowable, and allocable, and comply with the appropriate cost principles.
+Upon request, the recipient is required to provide such records to DOE.
 Such records are subject to audit.
-Failure to provide EERE adequate supporting documentation may result in a determination by the Contracting Officer that those costs are unallowable.
+Failure to provide DOE adequate supporting documentation may result in a determination by the Grants Officer that those costs are unallowable.